Seymour I. Schwartz: Early life

-Seymour Schwartz, M.D., F.A.C.S was born on January 22, 1928, in the Bronx, New York.
-His father, Samuel Schwartz, MD, was a Russian Jew who emigrated to the United States at the age of three.
-He worked as a physician and anatomy instructor at the Polyclinic Hospital in Manhattan, New York, and served as a Captain in the Army Medical Corps during World War II.
+Seymour Schwartz, M.D., F.A.C.S was born on January 22, 1928, in the Bronx, New York, New York.
+His father, Samuel Schwartz, MD, was a Russian Jew who emigrated to the United States at the age of four.
+He worked as a physician and anatomy instructor at the Polyclinic Hospital in Manhattan, New York, New York, and served as a Captain in the Army Medical Corps during World War II.
 His mother, Martha Schwartz (née Yampolsky), was a homemaker and secretary during World War II.
 Schwartz attended DeWitt Clinton High School in the North Bronx, graduating in 1944.
+He was accepted into Yale but lacked the funds to attend.
 He enrolled in the University of Wisconsin with a full scholarship and successfully completed his undergraduate studies in just two years before enrolling in medical school in 1946.

 While at Wisconsin, he obtained a research position in the laboratory of Dr. Joseph Lalich, Professor of Pathology, investigating renal disorders.
 This was his introduction to scientific research.
-It was also during college that he met his future wife, Dr. Ruth Elaine Schwartz (née Wainer).
+It was also during college that he met his future wife, Ruth Elaine Schwartz (née Wainer).
 They would go on to have three sons: Richard Earl Schwartz, Aviation Operations Director, Enterprise; Kenneth Schwartz (FAIA Fellow American Institute of Architecture) Favrot Professor and Dean Tulane School of Architecture, Michael Sacks Chair in Civic Engagement and Social Engagement, Director, Phyllis Taylor Center for Social Innovation and Design Thinking; David Schwartz, Associate Professor of Cardiology Washington University School of Medicine, St. Louis, Missouri.

-Dr. Ruth Schwartz attended Wisconsin Medical School and later completed her residency training in obstetrics and gynecology (OB/Gyn) at Genesee Hospital in Rochester, New York.
-She entered the field at a time when few women were practicing in OB/Gyn and became the second board certified female obstetrician and gynecologist in the region of Western New York.
-Despite the discrimination she faced as a woman, she would go on to become a renowned and well-respected obstetrician and gynecologist.
-She would eventually become the second woman to be elected to the American Board of Obstetrics and Gynecology.
+Ruth Schwartz, M.D., attended Wisconsin Medical School and later completed her residency training in obstetrics and gynecology (OB/Gyn) at Genesee Hospital in Rochester, New York.
 She served as Secretary of the American College of Obstetrics and Gynecology and as Chief of Obstetrics and Gynecology at Genesee Hospital.
-Dr. Ruth and Seymour Schwartz were married for fifty years, until her death in 1999.
+Ruth and Seymour Schwartz were married for fifty years, until her death in 1999.

 Schwartz matriculated at Syracuse University College of Medicine in 1946, where he continued his research endeavors in the lab of renal physiologist and Chair of the Department of Physiology, Dr. Robert Pitts.
-Dr. Pitts eventually accepted a chairman position at Cornell University and offered to arrange for Schwartz to transfer to the New York University School of Medicine where he could continue his studies of renal disorders with world-renowned renal physiologist, Dr. Homer Smith.
+Dr. Pitts eventually accepted a chairman position at Cornell University and offered to arrange for Schwartz to transfer to the New York University School of Medicine where he could continue his studies of renal disorders with renal physiologist, Homer Smith.
 Schwartz accepted this transfer and graduated from NYU with his medical degree in 1950 with election to the Medical Honor Society, Alpha Omega Alpha.